turkeryilmaz/openairinterface5g/doc/ORAN_FHI7.2_ORU_Tutorial.md

 Ensure you have built and installed DPDK and the ORAN FHI library (as described in the [OAI 7.2 Fronthaul Interface Tutorial](./ORAN_FHI7.2_Tutorial.md#build-oran-fronthaul-interface-library)).

+> [!NOTE]
+> DPDK version 22.11 or superior is required for the O-RU

 ### Building with CMake and Ninja

 From your repository root: